 Dangerous Driving Lawyers In Richmond Hill All Types of Charges

-We are Affordable Dangerous Driving Lawyers office in Richmond Hill but we work in courtrooms across Ontario.
-If you have been charged with Distracted Driving, DUI, Dangerous Driving or any other Criminal Driving Charges related to driving Please contact us.
-We are committed to offering our clients the most affordable rates for Dangerous Driving Lawyers in Ontario.
+We are an Affordable Dangerous Driving Lawyers office in Richmond Hill, but we work in courtrooms across Ontario.
+If you have been charged with Distracted Driving, DUI, Dangerous Driving, or any other Criminal Driving Charges related to driving, please contact us.

 Traffic tickets – from speeding to careless driving to disobeying a stop sign – can impact your driving freedom.
-These and other traffic tickets result in demerit points, licence suspensions, hefty fines and even jail time.
+These and other traffic tickets result in demerit points, licence suspensions, hefty fines, and even jail time.
 On top of that, they can dramatically raise your insurance rates or make you not insurable.

-With auto insurance being as expensive as it is in Canada, can you really afford not to fight every traffic ticket?
+With auto insurance being as expensive as it is in Canada, can you afford not to fight every traffic ticket?

-Speeding Tickets – What you need to know and how to fight your speeding ticket.
+Speeding Tickets – What you need to know and how to fight your speeding ticket

 What you need to know about speed limits and speeding tickets

-About demerit points
+What are demerit points

-0 – 15 km/h over — zero points
+- 0 – 15 km/h over — zero points

-16 – 29 km/h over — 3 points
+- 16 – 29 km/h above — 3 points

 - 30 – 49 km/h over — 4 points

 - 50+ over — 6 points

 Driver’s License Suspension Lawyers Ontario